Marijuana DUI Lawyer Los Angeles

 So what else do the police use to try and make their case?
 Well, in addition to your blood or urine test, you may be subjected to an examination by police officer known as a “Drug Recognition Expert.”
 This may sound very official, but this so-called expert is really just a police officer who took some drug classes taught by other another police officer.
 The tests are notoriously inaccurate and are supposed to be conducted according to strict federal guidelines.
 These guidelines are routinely ignored by most police officers and the examination process is rife with errors.
 A DUI attorney will understand how to use these federal guidelines to impeach the credibility of this “drug recognition expert.”

 The bottom line is this: If you are charged with a marijuana DUI you need an attorney who knows he or she is doing.
 This is not like any other area of criminal defense.
-Contact the marijuana DUI attorneys available at the Law Offices of Jerod Gunsberg and make sure your rights are protected.
+Contact the marijuana DUI attorneys available at the Law Offices of Jerod Gunsberg to make sure your rights are protected.